 He actually says that in a 27-minute address.

-He also says you want to sexualize our children.
+He also says, you want to sexualize our children.

 You're a bunch of pedophiles.

-Hollywood's a bunch of devil worshippers.
+Hollywood's a bunch of devil worshipers.

 When you've been robbed 300 times in your past, you know, the moment that somebody looks like they're going to rob you, you run them down with your truck.